Neuraldominator/MatlabThesis/README.md

-+ _Source_Code:_ this folder contains several subfolders with the code base from several different sources, e.g. the legacy code by Joris et al (2006), the Bruce-Zilany model (2018) and two repos by Go Ashida ("ANmodel" and "Ashida_code_2020").
++ _Source_Code:_ this folder contains several subfolders with the code base from several different sources, e.g. the legacy code by Joris et al (2006), the Bruce-Zilany model
+  (2018) and two repos by Go Ashida, namely "Ashida_code_2020" and "ANmodel".
+The latter mainly contains generated data using the Bruce-Zilany (2018) model.